 Most visitors arrive by small plane that land on the beach or in the river.
-The fight from Homer, Kenai or Anchorage is less than 30 minutes.
+The fight from Homer, Kenai or Anchorage is less than an hour.

 It is also possible to travel across Cook Inlet in a boat, though the seas are often rough.
 Extreme tides make access to Silver Salmon Creek challenging for boats.

 The Ranger Station is located at approximately 59° 58.810' N 152° 39.910W